rust-lang/rust/src/doc/tarpl/subtyping.md

 fn foo(&'a str) -> usize;
 ```

-This signature claims that it can handle any `&str` that lives *at least* as long
+This signature claims that it can handle any `&str` that lives *at least* as
-as `'a`.
-Now if this signature was variant with respect to `&str`, that would mean
+long as `'a`.
+Now if this signature was variant over `&'a str`, that
+would mean

 ```rust,ignore
 fn foo(&'static str) -> usize;